elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/modules-the-basics.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Module scripts always get deferred, the same effect as the defer attribute for external and inline scripts.</div><br />
+  <div><strong>Interview Response:</strong> Module scripts always defer, the same effect as the defer attribute for external and inline scripts.</div><br />
-  <div><strong>Technical Response:</strong> Module scripts always get deferred, the same effect as the defer attribute for external and inline scripts.
+  <div><strong>Technical Response:</strong> Module scripts always defer, the same effect as the defer attribute for external and inline scripts.
 In other words, downloading external module scripts &#8249;script type="module" src="..."&#8250; does not block HTML processing, they load in parallel with other resources.
 The module scripts wait until the HTML document is fully ready (even if they are tiny and load faster than HTML), and then run.
-The relative order of scripts gets preserved: scripts that appear first in the document get executed first.
+The relative order of scripts gets preserved: scripts that appear first in the document executes first.
 Module scripts, as a consequence, always "view" the fully loaded HTML document, including HTML components beneath them.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />